joppuyo/disable-media-pages/README.md

 By default WordPress creates a page for each of your attachments.
 This is can be undesirable because:

 1. These are pages that don't have any content, except an image, so they provide little value and can negatively affect your SEO.
 2. They can accidentally reserve slugs on your site.
-Let's say you upload an image named `contact.jpeg`, a page like `https://example.com/contact` is automatically created.
-If you then try to create a page named Contact, the URL for that page will be `https://example.com/contact-2` which isn't that great.
+Let's say you upload an image named `contact.jpeg`, an attachment page `https://example.com/contact` is automatically created.
+If you then try to create a page named **Contact**, the URL for that page will be `https://example.com/contact-2` which isn't that great.

 ## How it works

 This plugin works by automatically setting all attachment slugs to an unique id, so they won't conflict with your pages.
-The plugin will also set 404 status code if a media page is accessed.
+If an attachment page is accessed, the plugin will set a 404 status code and display the "page not found" template.

 You can also mangle any existing attachment slugs so they won't cause any issues in the future.